The People Involved at the Time

 Wheeldon, Nellie (1889- ?)
 Anti-war activist, suffragist and socialist.

 After the death of her mother she joined the newly formed Communist Party of Great Britain in Derby in 1921.
-Later she moved to London and in 1925 was living with Tom Bell in a group household in Kensington with other members of her family, working in Alf Mason’s pharmacy.
+Later she moved to London and in 1925 was living with Tom Bell in a group household in Kensington with other members of her family, who had been released in 1919, and worked in Alf Mason’s pharmacy.

 Some time after the 1926 General Strike, and Tom Bell’s release from prison, she travelled to Russia and worked as a corrector in the English Section of the Comintern.